 Channing Tatum had to wear a mouthpiece to change the shape of his lower jaw to realistically portray a part-canine character.
 This unfortunately prevented him from closing his mouth and gave him trouble when he had to talk.

-The film was originally slated for release for June 20, 2014.
-But the studio delayed the film's release and pushed it back almost an entire year (9 months to be exact) to give the production more time in the post-production process.
+The film was originally slated for release for July 18, 2014, but the studio delayed the film's release and pushed it back six and a half months to give the production more time in the post-production process.

 The beautiful interior of the Natural History Museum designed by Alfred Waterhouse in London was used in the filming of "intergalactic space palace" scenes, housing film and stunt crew numbering over 400 and 150 cast and extras